citrix/citrix-daas-rest-go/citrixorchestration/docs/VDAComponentParameterModel.md

 HasParameterType returns a boolean if a field has been set.

+### SetParameterTypeNil

+`func (o *VDAComponentParameterModel) SetParameterTypeNil(b bool)`

+ SetParameterTypeNil sets the value for ParameterType to be an explicit nil

+### UnsetParameterType
+`func (o *VDAComponentParameterModel) UnsetParameterType()`

+UnsetParameterType ensures that no value is present for ParameterType, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)